jotkaur-6284/crm_assignment/README.md

 - Frontend populates the form with extracted values.
 - User edits values if necessary.
 - Frontend sends full interaction to `POST /api/log-interaction`.
-- Backend saves the record to the SQLite database.
+- Backend saves the record to database.

 ## API Endpoints